The 1st of February brings us closer to our Batanes trip and we’re so excited! =)

 A regular non-promo Batanes ticket is normally at P6,000 to P9,000 ONE WAY, per person via PAL Express (this route used to be serviced by Airphil).

-This is a sample trial booking done today in PAL Express website for travel Manila to Basco back to Manila for flight that will leave on February 19,2014.
-Look at the price of ticket!
+We made a trial booking today in PAL Express website for travel Manila to Basco back to Manila for flight that will leave on February 19,2014.
+The price of ticket is so expensive at P13,517.00!
 Ang mahal for regular folks like us!

 **If you want to see a bigger picture, click this: http://screencast.com/t/lzYUrtw0mgpa